Sleep like a lamb under a Southdown wool duvet

 What happens if a Southdown duvet does not suit me?

-Let us know within seven days and provided the duvet is not damaged, we will arrange to have it collected from you and will refund you in full.
+Let us know and we will arrange to have it collected from you and will refund you in full (less postage) or we will swap it out for something that does suit you.
 That is how confident we are that you will not be disappointed if you buy a Southdown duvet.

 Has anyone ever returned a Southdown duvet?